Questions about placements

 What is involved in doing the PLT Work Experience Placement?

 Piddington PLT requires graduates to complete 80 days of supervised work experience, which can be done full time or part-time (at least 2 days per week).
-This is intentionally a substantially higher number of days to the 15 days minimum requirement the national standards in order to allow graduates time to learn and develop their skills over the course of the placement.
+This is intentionally a substantially higher number of days to the 15 days minimum requirement of the national standards in order to allow graduates time to learn and develop their skills over the course of the placement.

 We believe that the most fundamental aspect of “practical legal training” is learning and developing skills through doing, not sitting in lectures or reading.
 The coursework component provides a structural framework necessary to confirm Graduates meet the requirements to be admitted.

 How are the 80 days comprised?
-Is it in a Community Legal Centre only?

 We have some requirements around our placements to ensure that you are not being taken advantage of or in roles that don’t meet regulatory or legal compliance.